saqib-github-commits/JetpackComposeTabLayout/README.md

-# JetpackComposeTabLayout
+# JetpackCompose TabLayout
-How to use tab layout in jetpack compose
+How to create tab layout in jetpack compose